Every pet owner will always remember two specific days.

 For a pet owner, the more grief encounters you experience in life, the likelihood is your pet helped you through some really tough times.

 Just for the record, and I HATE to admit this, I used to be that person…the person who didn’t appreciate pets.
 I found most pets, other than my childhood cat and dogs, very annoying.
 Then I met our newest pet…actually my adult son’s pet…and fell totally in love!
 Our family had been through a major grief experience last year and we were really hurting.
-My son asked me if I would like to help train his new puppy, and, of course, I said yes!
+My son asked me if I would like to puppy-sit and help train his new puppy, and, of course, I said yes!
 It meant I got to see my son every day!

 As I helped my son train his puppy, I couldn’t believe how much healing this new lil family member brought to our family…and how he helped to heal my heart.